-Which year group(s) is your child/ren in?
-Please circle Nur Rec Y1 Y2 Y3 Y4 Y5 Y6

-Are you aware of the school's current policy on Relationship and Sex Education?

-Yes No Comment:

-Are you able to speak to your child about mental health matters?
-Yes No Comment:

-Are you able to speak to your child about the different kinds of family relationships?

-Yes No Comment:

-Are you able to speak to your child about general health and wellbeing

-Yes No Comment

-Which of the following topics would you like to see covered more/less in school?
-Please circle

-Growing and Changing

-Similarities and differences Feelings

-Keeping safe (including internet and social networking) Keeping yourself clean

-Someone to talk to

-Friendships
+Y2 Y3 Y4 Y5 Y6 Are you awo are of the school's current policy on Relationship and Sex Yes No Comment: Are you at ole to speak to your child about mental health matters?
+Yes No Comment: Are you able to speak to your child about the different kinds of family Yes No Comment: Are you able to speak to your child about general health and wellbeing Yes No Comment Which of the in school?
+Pl following topics would you like to see covered more/less ease circle g and Changing ies and differences Keeping Keeping g safe (including internet and social networking) g yourself clean ne to talk to

 Families of all different kinds

 How to seek help if needed

 Harmful substances (Key Stage 1)

 Drugs, alcohol and tobacco (Key Stage 2)

 Choices and consequences

 Mental Health

 General Wellbeing

--

 Gender stereotypes (Key Stage 1)

-Gender and sexuality (Key Stage 2) First Aid
+Gender and sexuality (Key Stage 2)

+First Aid

 Male and female body parts

 Puberty (Key Stage 2)

 Reproduction and birth (Key Stage 2)

 Other?
 (Please specify)

-resources that will be used?
+Would you like the school to host a parents evening to discuss the new Relationship, Sex and Health Education programme and to show you the resources that will be used?
 Yes No Comment:

-Plec

-use add any additional comments:

-ise add any additional comments:
+Please add any additional comments: